 Finally, Last Rituals is a mystery novel by the Icelandic author and civil engineer Yrsa Sigurdardóttir.
 In it, Þora Gudmunsdóttir, a struggling lawyer and single mother in Reykjavík, is asked to assist a wealthy German family investigate the bizarre, ritualistic murder of their son.
 This book was a bit of a let-down for me, the writing, while competent, was a bit mundane, thin on psychology; the story's Icelandic backdrops were not very atmospheric.
 As a mystery there were a few too many quirky plot details resulting in a bit of a messy, improbable ending.
 It's worth a look- I thought it better than most mysteries I've read lately- but my perception may have been tainted by Arnaldur Indriðasson's superior Inspector Erlandur series.

-With the news today comes an announcement from Macy's, the
+With the news today came an announcement from Macy's, the

 national department store chain, that it is closing several of